zhdovelie/heroku-vless/README.md

 # Important information

 New users only need to modify the id

-Do not modify the caddy configuration if you are not familiar with the caddy configuration

 Abuse is strictly prohibited, I am not responsible for all problems arising from abuse, and use and cherish!